 There are several varieties of strawberries: June-bearing, day-neutral, ever-bearer, Alpine, and some other somewhat meaningless names.
 In essence, some of this will be about choosing the one best suited for a particular taste.

 June-bearing are going to be the big, juicy fruits that come out in the summer for one picking season.
-They are sensitive to the length of the day, which is how the plant knows when to expand, flower and produce fruit.
+They are sensitive to the length of the day, which is how the plant knows when to expand, flower, and produce fruit.
 It’s only one harvest, but they produce a lot.

 Alpine are very small and flavorful, making them well suited for jam makers.
 They fruit in the summer

 Ever-bearers, though their output isn’t as much, will provide some fodder in spring (from fall buds) and fall (from summer buds).
-Similarly, day-neutral varieties aren’t as productive but also aren’t sensitive to the length of day, and as along as they don’t freeze or overheat, they’ll keep providing berries to enjoy throughout the year.
+Similarly, day-neutral varieties aren’t as productive but also aren’t sensitive to the length of day, and as long as they don’t freeze or overheat, they’ll keep providing berries to enjoy throughout the year.

 These will likely be available at nurseries, or they can be ordered online.
 But, it’s a good idea to prepare the planting space before acquiring the plant.